writememe/BlgNetAutoSol/5_Logging_Testing_Validation/README.md

 ## CI Pipeline ##

 This module has a CI pipeline using [Travis CI](https://travis-ci.org/).
-Given that I have already performed validation testing using NAPALM Validate in [Module 4 - Changing Network
-Configurations and State](https://github.com/writememe/BlgNetAutoSol/blob/master/4_Net_Configs_And_State), this CI pipeline will focus on ensuring all future changes to the project are automatically built and testing, when a pull request is created.
+Given that I have already performed validation testing using NAPALM Validate in [Module 4](https://github.com/writememe/BlgNetAutoSol/blob/master/4_Net_Configs_And_State), this CI pipeline will focus on ensuring all future changes to the project are automatically built and tested, when a pull request is created.

 The pipeline has two stages which are described in order below:

 ### Stage One - yamllint ###

 This first stage uses [yamllint](https://github.com/adrienverge/yamllint) to check for syntax validity, key repitition, line length, trailing spaces and identation of the playbooks, being YAML files.

 The command which is executed is:
 `yamllint 5_Logging_Testing_Validation/ansible/*data-model*.yml`

 This command ensures that the following playbooks are checked:
 *create-data-model.yml*
 *data-model-compare.yml*
 *data-model-deploy.yml*